iterative/dvc.org/static/docs/commands-reference/add.md

 ## Options

-- `-R`, `--recursive` - recursively add each file under the named directory.
-For each file a new DVC-file is created using the process described earlier.
+- `-R`, `--recursive` - `targets` is expected to contain directory path(s).
+  Determines the files to add by searching each target directory and its subdirectories for data files.
+For each file found, a new DVC-file is created using the process described in this command's description.

 - `--no-commit` - do not put files/directories into cache.
 A DVC-file is created, and an entry is added to `.dvc/state`, while nothing is added to the